fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.md

 	8. <details><summary>Play infected team in coop/survival/realism</summary>

 		* Only players with "z" access can join the infected team, and there are only 2 infected team slots for real player
+		* Also allow game to continue with survivor bots
 			```php
 			l4d_infectedbots_coop_versus "1"
 			l4d_infectedbots_coop_versus_join_access "z"